protontypes/open-sustainable-technology/README.md

 - [Multiscale Solar Water Heating](https://github.com/LBNL-ETA/MSWH) - Solar water heating system modeling and simulation for individual and community scale projects.
 - [eplusr](https://github.com/hongyuanjia/eplusr) - Provides a rich toolkit of using whole building energy simulation program EnergyPlus directly in R, which enables programmatic navigation, modification of EnergyPlus, conducts parametric simulations and retrieves outputs.
 - [Brick](https://github.com/BrickSchema/Brick) - An open-source effort to standardize semantic descriptions of the physical, logical and virtual assets in buildings and the relationships between them.
-- [gbXML](https://github.com/ruijis/gbXML_Schemas) - Green Building XML (gbXML) is the language of buildings, allowing disparate building design software tools to all communicate with one another.
 - [BETTER](https://github.com/LBNL-JCI-ICF/better) - Building Efficiency Targeting Tool for Energy Retrofits.
 - [NILM](https://github.com/nilmtk/nilmtk) - Non-Intrusive Load Monitoring is the process of estimating the energy consumed by individual appliances given just a whole-house power meter reading.
 - [volkszaehler.org](https://github.com/volkszaehler/volkszaehler.org) - A free smart meter implementation with focus on data privacy.